Automattic/wp-calypso/packages/components/src/circular-progress-bar/README.md

-# Circular Progress Bar
+# Launchpad: Circular Progress Bar

-This component is used to display a circular progress bar as part of the cohesive Launchpad Experience See https://cylonp2.wordpress.com/2022/12/14/a-cohesive-launchpad-experience/ It displays a gray circle and another blue circle on top of it showing the progress.
+This component is used to display a circular progress bar as part of the cohesive Launchpad Experience and is only meant to be used in the context of Launchpad.
+See https://cylonp2.wordpress.com/2022/12/14/a-cohesive-launchpad-experience/
+It displays a gray circle and another blue circle on top of it showing the progress.
 It renders text in the center in the center: X/Y where X is the current step and Y is the total number of steps